AmBakk/auto_newsletter/readME.md

 1. **Check Environment Variables**: Ensure all required environment variables are set.
 2. **Inspect Logs**: Review logs from GitHub Actions for detailed error messages.
 3. **Dependencies**: Ensure all dependencies are installed correctly.

-## Contributing

-1. Fork the repository.
-2. Create a new branch.
-3. Make your changes.
-4. Submit a pull request.

-## License

-This project is licensed under the MIT License.

----

-This README provides a comprehensive guide to setting up, running, and troubleshooting the Auto Newsletter project.
-Make sure to replace placeholders with your actual information where necessary.